Ch. 3: How to Write a Cover Letter

 5. Be Concise

 Don’t drag the cover letter out and don’t add too much irrelevant personal information.
-The whole document should stick to the three blocks and be about three paragraphs—try to stay about one page long, three-quarters if possible
+The whole document should stick to the three blocks and be about three paragraphs—try to stay at one page, three-quarters if possible.

 6. Sell Yourself